FAQs

 Food insecurity, as defined by the United States Department of Agriculture (USDA), is a household-level economic and social condition of limited or uncertain access to adequate food.
 Hunger is an individual-level physiological condition that may result from food insecurity.

-In 2023, in the coastal counties of South Carolina that Lowcountry Food Banks serves, the food insecurity rate was 12% of the population.
+In 2024, in the coastal counties of South Carolina that Lowcountry Food Banks serves, the food insecurity rate was 12% of the population.
 Nearly 50% of the neighbors we serve are children and seniors.

 How does Lowcountry Food Bank get food to the people who need it?

-Once Lowcountry Food Bank receives, inspects, and sorts food at either of our three regional distribution centers (Charleston, Myrtle Beach, Yemassee), our 230+ partner agencies distribute food to those who experience food insecurity.
+Once Lowcountry Food Bank receives, inspects, and sorts food at either of our three regional distribution centers (Charleston, Myrtle Beach, Early Branch), our 240+ partner agencies distribute food to those who experience food insecurity.
 Agencies include faith-based food pantries, on-site feeding programs, residential facilities, and direct-service, non-profit organizations.
 Agencies are responsible for nearly 90% of the total pounds of food we distribute, including fresh produce.
 Some agencies pick up food at Lowcountry Food Bank for their distribution, or we may deliver food to them.

 What geographic areas does the Lowcountry Food Bank serve?

 Lowcountry Food Bank serves the 10 coastal counties of South Carolina, which covers about 9,000 square miles of the state.
 Our Northern region is comprised of Horry, Williamsburg and Georgetown counties.
 Our Tri-County region is comprised of Dorchester, Berkeley and Charleston counties.
-Our Southern regional facility serves Colleton, Hampton, Jasper, and Beaufort counties.
+Our Southern region serves Colleton, Hampton, Jasper, and Beaufort counties.

 How is food transported to our partner agencies?